-We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facilities and our secured debt facilities for such funding in the future.
+We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facilities and our secured debt facilities and intend to use borrowings under our revolving credit facilities and our secured debt facilities for such funding in the future.
 All of our outstanding debt, other than the \$1,693 million in aggregate principal amount under various asset backed notes and term loans is subject to variable interest rates.
 We have entered into various interest rate swap and cap agreements to mitigate our exposure associated with variable rate debt.
 The swap agreements involve payments by us to counterparties at fixed rates in return for receipts based upon variable rates indexed to the London Inter Bank Offered Rate.
 There can be no assurance that interest rate swaps and caps will be available in the future, or if available, will be on terms satisfactory to us.
 Moreover, our interest rate swap agreements are subject to counterparty credit exposure, which is defined as the ability of a counterparty to perform its financial obligations under a derivative contract.
 While we monitor our counterparties' credit ratings on an on-going basis, we cannot be certain that they will stay in compliance with the related derivative agreements and not default in the future.
 If we are unable to obtain interest rate swaps and caps or if a counterparty under our interest rate swap and cap agreements defaults, our exposure associated with our variable rate debt could increase.